-The operation of the voltage loop controller was synchronized to the period of the rectified line, $T_L$ , by a timer on the 80C196KC.
-For tests with the resistive load, the delay model of the voltage loop was used to develop the charging current controller.
-The charging current loop index N in the prototype increments once for every 50 steps of the voltage loop index n.
-Gain selection for the voltage and charging current loops is discussed in [16].
+The operation of the voltage-loop controller was synchronized to the period of the rectified line $T_L$ by an external interrupt generated from the ac line.
+For tests with the resistive load, the delay model of the voltage loop was used to develop the charging-current controller.
+The charging-current loop index N in the prototype increments once for every 50 steps of the voltage-loop index n.
+The gains $h_3$ and $h_4$ were selected to locate the closed-loop poles of the outer current loop at z=0.20 with a zero located at z=-0.07.